 If the email contains sensitive data e.g., health information, the email is deleted immediately following reply.

-When RSP Systems is collaborating or considering collaboration with other companies we administer strictly business-related contact information in a CRM system.
-In this system we process the names, work titles, work email addresses and work phone numbers of the company representatives in the interest of potential or ongoing collaboration and partnership.
+When RSP Systems is collaborating or considering collaboration with other companies we administer strictly business-related contact information.
+We process the names, work titles, work email addresses and work phone numbers of the company representatives in the interest of potential or ongoing collaboration and partnership.
 The legal basis for our processing is the GDPR, article 6, clause 1f: “legitimate interest”.

-Only select employees have access to the CRM system and all information is reviewed annually to ensure due diligence concerning data minimization and accuracy.
+Only selected employees have access, and all information is reviewed when entered to ensure due diligence concerning data minimization and accuracy.